MI-KEYA/MI-KEYA/README.md

 ### Hi there, I'm Monia 👋

-I'm a passionate **Full Stack Web Developer** and a **Software Engineering student** majoring in Data Science at **Daffodil International University**.
+I'm a passionate ** Web Developer** and a **Software Engineering student** majoring in Data Science at **Daffodil International University**.

-🚀 I enjoy building full-stack web applications that solve real-world problems, and I'm always learning new technologies to improve my skills.
+🚀 I enjoy building web applications that solve real-world problems, and I'm always learning new technologies to improve my skills.

----

-### 🌱 What I'm Currently Working On

-- 🚧 Developing **AthleticHub** – an athletic event booking platform built with React, Firebase Auth, Tailwind, and Express.js.
-- 📚 Strengthening my backend skills with **Node.js**, **Express**, and **MongoDB**.
-- 💡 Exploring system design, clean code, and performance optimization.

 ---